MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Notes/Get-MgBetaGroupOnenoteOperation.md

 If the status is completed, the resourceLocation property contains the resource endpoint URI.
 If the status is failed, the error and @api.diagnostics properties provide error information.
 This API is available in the following national cloud deployments.

-> [!NOTE]
-> To view the v1.0 release of this cmdlet, view [Get-MgGroupOnenoteOperation](/powershell/module/Microsoft.Graph.Notes/Get-MgGroupOnenoteOperation?view=graph-powershell-1.0)

 ## SYNTAX